Introduction & Market Context

 Low-Code/No-Code AI Workflow Builders

-To address the UK's developer shortage, platforms offer visual "Agent Builders."
+Given the UK's developer shortage, platforms now offer visual "Agent Builders."

-Democratized Development: Business users (Citizen Developers) can use natural language to describe a process—"When a high-priority customer emails, draft a reply and alert the account manager"—and the platform compiles the agentic workflow.
-Tools like Microsoft Copilot Studio and Salesforce Agent Builder are leading this space.
+Democratised Development: Business users (what some call Citizen Developers) can describe a process in plain English.
+Something like "When a high-priority customer emails, draft a reply and alert the account manager."
+The platform builds the workflow.
+Microsoft Copilot Studio and Salesforce Agent Builder are leading this space.

 Bebop